UpstreamAB/UpstreamPowerPack/ITGlue/README.md

-Placeholder for API Powershell scripts for IT Glue.
+Placeholder for API and deployment Powerhell scripts to be used with IT Glue.